Dim.Auto Deep Dive

 Specifying a Maximum Size

 It is common to want to constrain how large a View can be sized.
 The maximumContentDim parameter to the Dim.Auto() method enables this.
 Like minimumContentDim, it is of type Dim and thus can represent a dynamic value.
-For example, by default, Dialog specifies maximumContentDim as Dim.Percent(90) to ensure a dialog box is never larger than 90% of the screen.
+For example, Dialog specifies maximumContentDim as Dim.Percent(100) minus its adornment thickness to ensure the dialog never overflows the screen.

 View dialog = new ()